mingjue8888/cheermix/rest/README.md

 }
 ```

 When you throw these exceptions in any RequestHandler wrapped by asyncMiddleware, **CheerMix** will handle the corresponding response code, and you will also receive exception information in the response body.
-Usually, I will throw exceptions in the service.
 It can be said that all the Middleware provided by **CheerMix** has been wrapped.

 ```typescript
 // file: routes/hello.route.ts